Guo Jing: Character description

 Guo Jing has thick eyebrows, large eyes, a sturdy and strong stature, and a complexion somewhere between dark and fair.
-He is described to be "dumb", slow in learning and inarticulate.
+He is described to be "dumb" during his youth, a slow learner who needs repetition, practice, and patience to process acquired knowledge, therefore having a learning disability, and inarticulate.
 His most outstanding trait is his constant strife for moral rectitude, as seen when he faces a dilemma after Genghis Khan attempts to force him to lead the Mongol army to attack his native land.
 Although he was born and raised in Mongolia, he is unwilling to side with the Mongols to attack the Song Empire.
 In The Return of the Condor Heroes, the adult Guo Jing dedicates his life to defending the Song Empire from foreign invaders.

 Martial arts and skills

 Guo Jing is the most powerful martial artist of his generation, and one of the most formidable in the wulin in his lifetime.
 His profound mastery of several different types of martial arts and skills surpasses that of many others in the wulin.
 Towards the end of The Return of the Condor Heroes, Huang Rong names him the "Northern Hero" (北俠 (běi xiá)) of the new generation of the Five Greats to replace his master, "Northern Beggar" Hong Qigong.
 His repertoire of skills and martial arts are described in the following sections: